oracle-livelabs/apex/oci-document-understanding/6-run-app/6-run-app.md

     ![Task Definition in Shared Components](images/run-application.png " ")

-2. Log in as one of the users you created in lab 2: Clara, John, Jane, or Matt.
+2. Log in as one of the users you created in lab 2: **Clara, John, Jane, or Matt**.

     ![Task Definition in Shared Components](images/login-as-john.png " ")